All Articles

 (Full-Length Play, Drama / 3w, 1m)

-depicts the turbulent history of African-Americans in the 20th century by focusing on a single family in the real community of Gee’s Bend, AL, which is now famous for the beautiful quilts created by the women that grew up there.
-Gospel songs weave in and out of this hauntingly beautiful work.
+This drama depicts focuses on the turbulent history of African-Americans in the 20th century through a single family in the community of Gee’s Bend, AL, now famous for the beautiful quilts created by the women that grew up there.
+Gospel songs weave in and out of this hauntingly beautiful work with roles ranging from grandmother to granddaughter.

 Going to a Place Where You Already Are by Bekah Brunstetter (US/UK)